 Our UU principles of respect for the dignity of all, and for the democratic process, call us to extend the principles of justice into the economic sphere.
 We join in the struggle to ensure that all Pennsylvanians have the basic means of survival, access to living wage work, and the right to organize for justice and dignity on the job.

-on the fourth Tuesday of the month, at 8 PM
+on the second Tuesday of the month, at 8 PM.

 To attend our meetings on Zoom:

 From your PC, Mac, Linux, iOS or Android,

 - Fair Funding for Public Education

 - Raise the Wage – Living Wage for All